op/go-logging/README.md

     $GOROOT/src/pkg/github.com/op/go-logging

-You can use `go get -u -a` to update all installed packages.
+You can use `go get -u` to update the package.

 ## Documentation

 For docs, see http://godoc.org/github.com/op/go-logging or run:

-    $ go doc github.com/op/go-logging
+    $ godoc github.com/op/go-logging